Common Mistakes to Avoid When Preparing A Company for Sale

 The single biggest mistake I saw time and again during my private equity career was understaffing the sale process.
 It’s nearly impossible to both aggressively run a sale process and proactively run your company.

-Every business undergoing a sale process should bring in some level of interim staff to either help with production of analyses and data requests or help manage day-to-day operations.
+Every business undergoing a sale process should bring in some level of interim staff (ranging from interim controllers to interim CFOs) to either help with the production of analyses and data requests or help manage day-to-day operations.
 This is a relatively small expense compared to the sums that will be gained by running a fast and credible process.
 If you don’t resource appropriately, something usually has to give: either your sale process, your operating results, or both.

-We work every day to help top private equity funds, their portfolio companies, and proactively-managed independent companies more effectively assess opportunities and build value.
+We work daily to help top private equity firms, and their portfolio companies and proactively-managed independent companies more effectively assess opportunities and build value.
 It’s hard to know who is good: we make it our business to be the expert of experts.